‘Westworld’ Season 2: Did You Miss This Detail About Angela?

 When questioned about her headband on Twitter, the Westworld star made sure to clarify the gruesome detail.

-“It was actually a crown of the blood-encrusted finger-bones of my victims…” Talulah tweeted.
+“It was actually a crown of the blood-encrusted finger-bones of my victims,” Talulah tweeted.

 It was actually a crown of the blood-encrusted finger-bones of my victims… https://t.co/bX8FoLDSbX